giakou4/Computer-Architecture/Lab2/README.md

 ### [2.2] DESCRIPTION OF CHANGES & GRAPHS

+#### Important Note for Graphs

+0-value represents the default value (see [1.1]) 1-value is 2x the default value.
+2-value is 4x the default value and so on.
+-1-value is /2 the default value. -2-value is /4 the default value and so on.

 #### [2.2.1] _specbzip_ BENCHMARK'S CPI

 Due to low l1 instruction misses, we increased the L1 data cache to 128KB which was the maximus possible.
 We tried different associativities for L1 data cache (4,8,16,32) with l1d_assoc = 16 giving the best CPI.